msull92/msull92-com/projects/index.md

     <a class='title' href='https://github.com/msull92/dotfiles'>dotfiles</a> - A collection of my dotfiles so I can easily set up a new computer the same as I usually have it.
   </li>
   <li class='project-listing'>
     <a class='title' href='https://github.com/msull92/mood-mailer'>mood-mailer</a> - Script that emails me throughout the work day to ask about my mood, then stores my responses.
-The results are used by <code>mood-matrix-generator</code> for <a href="/projects/mood_co-occurrence/">this project</a>.
+The results are used by <code>mood-matrix-generator</code>.
   </li>
   <li class='project-listing'>
-    <a class='title' href='https://github.com/msull92/mood-matrix-generator'>mood-matrix-generator</a> - Script that generates JSON from a collection of responses saved by <code>mood-mailer</code> for a mood co-occurrence graph, seen <a href="/projects/mood_co-occurrence/">here</a>.
+    <a class='title' href='https://github.com/msull92/mood-matrix-generator'>mood-matrix-generator</a> - Script that generates JSON from a collection of responses saved by <code>mood-mailer</code> for a mood co-occurrence graph.
   </li>
   <li class='project-listing'>
     <a class='title' href='https://github.com/msull92/mood-presenter'>mood-presenter</a> - NGINX application that connects to a database of mood responses from oaded by <code>mood-receiver</code> and presents it as a simple API.